There are many drugs to treat high blood pressure. Choosing the right one can be tricky. Learn how to find the best one for you.By Mayo Clinic Staff

-If a trial of making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
-You may be given one or more of these medications in addition to maintaining your lifestyle measures.
+If making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
+You may be given one or more of these medications:

 If diuretics aren't enough to lower your blood pressure, your doctor might recommend adding other blood pressure medications to your treatment.

-- Angiotensin-converting enzyme (ACE) inhibitors.
-These help relax blood vessels by preventing the formation of a hormone called angiotensin, a substance in your body that narrows blood vessels.
-Frequently prescribed ACE inhibitors include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and ramipril (Altace).
+Angiotensin-converting enzyme (ACE) inhibitors.
+These help relax blood vessels by preventing the formation of angiotensin, a chemical in your body that narrows blood vessels.

 - Renin inhibitors.
-Renin is an enzyme produced by your kidneys that starts a chain of chemical steps that increases blood pressure.
-Aliskiren (Tekturna) slows the production of renin, reducing its ability to begin this process.
+Renin is a substance produced by your kidneys that triggers a series of steps that increases blood pressure.
+Aliskiren (Tekturna) slows the production of renin, which reduces its ability to begin this process.

 If you're unable to reach your blood pressure goal with one or more of the above medications, other drugs that lower blood pressure include:

 Central-acting agents.
-These prevent your brain from sending signals to your nervous system to speed up your heart rate and narrow your blood vessels.
-As a result, your heart doesn't pump as hard and your blood flows more easily through your blood vessels.
+These medications prevent your brain from sending signals to your nervous system to speed up your heart rate and narrow your blood vessels.
+As a result, your heart doesn't pump as hard and your blood flows more easily through your veins and arteries.

-Vasodilators.
-These medications open (dilate) blood vessels.
-They affect the muscles in blood vessel walls, preventing the muscles from tightening and the walls from narrowing.
-As a result, blood flows more easily through your vessels and your heart doesn't have to pump as hard.
+- Vasodilators.
+These medications prevent the muscles in your veins and arteries from tightening and narrowing.
+As a result, blood flows more easily and your heart doesn't have to pump as hard.
 Examples include hydralazine and minoxidil.

-A two-drug combination generally is more effective than is a single drug to get your blood pressure under control.
-Sometimes a third medication, or more, is needed to achieve your blood pressure goal.
+Combining two drugs usually works better than a single drug to get your blood pressure under control.
+Sometimes additional medication is needed to achieve your blood pressure goal.

 High blood pressure often goes hand in hand with other health problems.
 High blood pressure increases your risk of having one of these conditions:

 - Heart failure

-- Enlarged or thickened left chamber of the heart (left ventricular hypertrophy)
+- Swelling or thickening of the left chamber of the heart (left ventricular hypertrophy)